paulmorio/geo2dr/README.md

 Once the distributed vector representations are learned for each of the graphs in a dataset.
 The graph embeddings may be used in any downstream application such as graph classification, regression, etc.

 Geo2DR implements a variety of graph reduction algorithms (such as Weisfeiler-Lehman, anonymous walks, graphlets) and learning models which exploits the distributive hypothesis (such as skipgram with noise contrastive sampling, PV-DM).
-This enables the quick creation of existing systems such as Graph2Vec or AWE but also the creation of new combinations leading to new systems capable of learning distributed representations.
-This also enables deeper studies into how we can build better representations of graphs and more reliable comparative analyses on the same codebase.
+This enables the quick recreation of existing systems such as Graph2Vec or AWE but also the creation of new combinations leading to new(!) systems capable of learning distributed representations.
+This enables deeper studies into how we can build better representations of graphs and more reliable comparative analyses on the same codebase.

+Of course care was taken so that modules can act independently so that users can use their own implementations for decompositions/learning algorithms even with different learning frameworks and implementations to allow more freedom.

 The following substructure induction algorithms are implemented